Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headfi{A.2: Specialized by Workflow.} Instead of simulating the real-world development teams, some agents break down roles according to the agent framework workflow.
+Instead of simulating the real-world development teams, some agents design their specialized agent workflow and break down roles accordingly.
 For example, CodeS~\cite{CodeS} decomposes the complex code generation task into the implementation of repository, file, and method layers, and sets up the roles of RepoSketcher, FileSketcher, and SketchFiller.
 Co-Learning~\cite{Co-Learning} and its subsequent work~\cite{IterativeExperienceRefinement} abstract the code generation process into instruction-response pairs, thus only setting up the roles of instructor and assistant.

-\headt{B. Role Creation.} The roles in multi-agent systems are either created in a pre-defined way or in a dynamic way.